chrisbroski/sketchpad-calculator/research.md

 Making a proof-of-concept UI can require a lot of self-discipline because it is going to look and work horribly.
 It will be a buggy, clunky, feature-poor hack that is nowhere near a viable product.
 That's OK.
 Get yourself psyched up for the inevitable suck.
 This is a research exercise, and the goal is to learn more about the target problem.
 Don't show this to anyone.
 They wouldn't understand.

-Another struggle when creating a fast first prototype is leaving out all features that are not critical.
+Another struggle when creating a fast first prototype is cutting noncritical features.
 The hard ones for me to leave out were:

 ###Mobile Version